msoares-prog/OmnistackProject/README.md

 ### Expo Snack
 You can also ```run``` on [expo Snack](https://snack.expo.io/):

-1. Open the web page of the expo snack;
+1. Open the web page of expo snack;
 2. Load the folder of the project;
 3. Select the device;
 4. Click on ```run```.